Winter Holiday Toxins

 Trazodone is commonly prescribed in human medicine to treat various disorders, such as depression and anxiety, and is sometimes used in pets as well.
 Here’s what to do if an animal is accidentally exposed to toxic amounts of trazodone.

 Blister beetles, also known as Spanish fly, contain a toxic substance called cantharidin that can severely injure or kill horses.
 Learn the signs of cantharidin toxicosis and preventive measures for owners.

 Decontamination to minimize or prevent clinical signs of toxicosis is an important step in managing poisoning cases.
 Read this article to learn about common methods of oral decontamination.

 Read this article for some very common “toxic” exposures that may sound serious but rarely cause any significant clinical signs.
 Some recommendations for treatment—if needed—are included.

-How to Take a Toxin Exposure History
+How a Veterinary Nurse Should Take a Toxin Exposure History

 “My pet just ate this!
 What do I do?”
 Pets tend to eat anything and everything.
 Some exposures may be more of a concern than others.
 Getting the details of the exposure is very important.

 Many common household items contain elemental iron, which can be toxic if consumed in great enough quantities.
 Learn how to calculate ingested amounts and the steps of decontamination and treatment in affected animals.